Krishna1Gupta/Knowledge-Vault/index.md

 ---

 # Krishna's Knowledge Vault
-Notes written so Future Krishna can regain a topic in under five minutes.
+Notes written so future Krishna can regain a topic in under five minutes.
-Use the search box (top of the sidebar) to jump straight to anything.